slyedoc/towles-tool/README.md

 ## Brother's Contract

 - 2025-06-07: Patrick agreed that while he loves rust. he can not add it to this project until he first addes and extendsion system to do it first.

+## Blog Posts

+Chris Also keeps a blog where he writes about his learnings.
+Check it out here: https://chris.towles.dev/ and follow him on twitter: https://twitter.com/Chris_Towles